MookieFumi/mookiefumi.github.io/_posts/2019-12-17-firebase-remote-config-in-xamarin-forms.md

 ### Introduction

-One of the most interesting services offered by Firebase is [Remote Config](https://firebase.google.com/docs/remote-config), it is a cloud service through we can change the behavior and appearance of our application without generating a new version of the application and without having to distribute it.
+One of the most interesting services offered by Firebase is [Remote Config](https://firebase.google.com/docs/remote-config),it is a cloud service that lets you change the behavior and appearance of your app without requiring users to download an app update.
+When using Remote Config, you create in-app default values that control the behavior and appearance of your app.
+Then, you can later use the Firebase console or the Remote Config REST API to override in-app default values for all app users or for segments of your user base.
+Your app controls when updates are applied, and it can frequently check for updates and apply them with a negligible impact on performance.

-So, we create some default values in the application that we can overwrite them through this service.
+So, we can create some default values in the application that we can overwrite them through this service.
+For example:

 * If we want to enable or disable some app features (*this is the example of this blog post*).
 * If we want to show more or less info in the app screens.